|

 different brain systems.

-12) The ways in which many parts of the brain may actually work, by
+12) The ways in which many parts of the cerebral cortex may actually work, by

 combining neurophysiological, neuroanatomical,